tabs11/getting-and-cleaning-data-course-project/codeBook.md

 This code book describes all the variables and summaries calculated, along with units, and any other relevant information.

 ## Original Dataset
-Original data is available:
+data soruce:
 - https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-Original description of the dataset:
+description of the dataset:
 - http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ## Data Set Information: